 We struggled with setbacks and lost family members along the way.
 But we never quit.
 Today we are Dr. DiDomenica and Dr. Mason.
 We will share our stories of success and failures, strategies and tools to help doctoral students find academic and professional success.

-Dr. Bessie DiDomenica is an exceptional policy researcher, talented writer and educator, public speaker, innovator, social entrepreneur, and author.
+Dr. Bessie DiDomenica is a talented academic writer and educator, independent policy researcher, public speaker, innovator, social entrepreneur, and author.
 She earned her Doctor of Philosophy (PhD) in Public Policy from Walden University.
 Bessie had three specialties in public policy: policy analysis, sustainable communities, and public management and leadership.

 Her dissertation, Food Policy: Urban Farming as a Supplemental Food Source, explored food policy and the challenges of feeding large populations in urban communities.
 Bessie maintained a strong academic record in graduate school and is a member of the Pi Alpha Alpha, the National Honor Society for Public Affairs and Administration, and the American Society for Public Administration.
 She is also a mentor in the Walden Alumni Ambassador program.

-Bessie’s activities include a plans for a 2018 conference presentation on urban food systems, two webinars on Our Global Food System: Interconnecting Water, Land and Human Survival at Walden University in 2016 and a presentation at the Just Food?
+Bessie’s activities include a plans for a 2018 conference presentation for the Urban Food Systems Symposium this summer, and a panel facilitator for the Urban Farming Conference in March.
+Other activities included two webinars on Our Global Food System: Interconnecting Water, Land and Human Survival at Walden University in 2016 and a presentation at the Just Food?
 Forum on Land Use, Rights and Ecology, A Conference Exploring Land and the Food System: How Land Affects What We Eat, Who We Are, and the Environment We Live in at Harvard Law School.

 Dr. Patricia Mason is a seasoned business leader, certified Reiki master/teacher, author, life coach, communicator, positive thinker, networker, innovator, blogger, and lifelong learner.
 She earned her Doctor of Business Administration (DBA) specializing in leadership and social change from Walden University and serves as an Alumni Ambassador to guide and mentor students.
 Patti has three other business degrees and a certified medical assistant degree.